 Senior Marketing Manager

-Making the case for a website redesign was fairly straightforward given this myriad of challenges.
+Making the case for a website redesign was fairly straightforward given the myriad of challenges.
 That said, while the need to redesign the site was simple, the effort to actually do it was much less so.

-The firm has an extremely aggressive content marketing program with 16 different newsletters that cut across 26 different topics, 10 industries and 4 content formats.
+The firm had an extremely aggressive content marketing program with 16 different newsletters that cut across 26 different topics, 10 industries and 4 content formats.
 The new site needed to better present this range of thought leadership as well as the firm’s core practice areas and more than 600 professionals in a logical and intuitive way.
 And, of course, it needed to improve upon the firm’s search outcomes and lead generation efforts.